ImperialCollegeLondon/safedata/cran-comments.md

 # R CMD CHECK results

-There were no ERRORs or WARNINGS, `win-builder` returns 1 NOTE in both release and devel:
+There were no ERRORs or WARNINGS and 1 NOTE in both release and devel using --as-cran.

     * checking CRAN incoming feasibility ...
 NOTE
     Maintainer: 'David Orme <d.orme@imperial.ac.uk>'